opengeospatial/developer-events/2022/Joint-OGC-OSGeo-ASF-Code-Sprint 2022/ideas/GGXF/README.md

 GGXF implementation requires the use of libraries with following capabilities:

 * Read Coordinate Reference System (CRS) definitions in Well Known Text (WKT) format as defined by ISO 19162.
 * Read netCDF-4 (or HDF5) format.
-This is the current GGXF carrier for grid data.
+This is the proposed format for GGXF files.

 Note that supporting CF-convention is currently not a requirement.